pattonsgirl/Fall2021-CEG2350/Labs/Lab09/README.md

   - [Makefile in C](https://www.cs.swarthmore.edu/~newhall/unixhelp/howto_makefiles.html#C)
   - [Makefile in Java](https://www.cs.swarthmore.edu/~newhall/unixhelp/howto_makefiles.html#java)

+## Extra Credit - Dependents

+Create a folder in your `Lab09` folder called `ec`.
+In Java, C or C++, create a multi-file code project.

+- Perhaps your main code file calls on a function that is detailed in the other file (function can do a simple action, like print a message)
+- You may use an old / existing multifile project

+Modify your `Makefile` to compile the original file & its new dependency(s).
+Note that your `Makefile` should have an updated version of the pre requisites to compile the program.

 ## Extra Credit - G@M3R

 Install ninvader from the source, [ninvaders-0.1.1.tar.gz](ninvaders-0.1.1.tar.gz).
 For credit, you need to detail how you installed ninvaders succesfully by including at least the details specified below including which commands you used.